-Ringwald invests a sense of reality to her role as Andie, while Jon Cryer is funny, outrageous, obnoxious and completely disarming as Ducky – a nerdy twerp who dresses like a cross between a Harlem pimp and Jughead from The Archies (pictured above right).
+Ringwald invests a sense of reality in her role as Andie, while Jon Cryer is funny, outrageous, obnoxious and completely disarming as Ducky – Andie’s nerdy friend who dresses like a cross between a Harlem pimp and Jughead from The Archies.

-James Spader is the smooth-talking popular jerk, Steff, who is out to ruin our poor girl/rich boy romance by influencing his friend Blane to dump Andie (Ringwald).
+James Spader is the smooth-talking popular Steff, a jerk trying to ruin our poor girl/rich boy romance by influencing his friend Blane to dump Andie (Ringwald).

-But despite all of Stef’s evil efforts, Blane ultimately realises that fake friends and popularity aren’t worth the love he has with the poor girl from the other side of town.
+But despite all of Stef’s evil efforts, Blane ultimately realises that fake friends and popularity aren’t equal to the love he has with the poor girl from the other side of town.

 Pretty In Pink epitomises everything that made the 80s a great time for teen flicks: – Secret loves, proms, a great soundtrack and a token American ‘New Waver’ with a fast mouth and a garish dress sense . . .